curtcampbell/CarND-Advanced-Lane-Lines/writeup.md

             cv2.calibrateCamera(self.obj_points, self.img_points, gray.shape[::-1], None, None)

 ```
+![alt text][image0]
 ![alt text][image1]

 ### Pipeline (single images)
+This section will describe various stages of the processing pipeline.
+Each section will describe processing applied to
+input images in order to find the lane in the video stream.

+The image below is the original image as present by the camera.
+Subsequent images will depect the various transforms that
+occur  during the lane finding process.

+![alt test][image11]

 #### 1. Provide an example of a distortion-corrected image.